Nanakiii/Windows-10-Activator/README.md

 # Windows-10-Activator

-Den Text aus der "Windows 10 Activator.bat" als .bat speichern oder die repo downloaden.
+Den Text aus der "Windows 10 Activator.bat" als .bat speichern und ausführen oder die repo downloaden.
 Ganz einfach ;)

 Save the Text from "Windows 10 Activator.bat" as a .bat file or Download this repo and run it.
 Simple ;)